usagisukisuki/Imbalanced-Classification/README.md

 python3 train.py --dataset CIFAR10 (or CIFAR100) --gpu 0 --ratio 0.002
 ```
 ## Learning with effective loss function
+If you want to utilize various loss functions, you can directly run the following code to train the model.

 ### Focal loss [[paper]](https://arxiv.org/abs/1708.02002)
 ```
 python3 train.py --dataset CIFAR10 --gpu 0 --ratio 0.1 --loss Focal